My 7 Fraud Predictions for 2024

 7. Banking as a Service Faces the Music

 The recent uptick in enforcement actions against banks with fintech partnerships sends a clear message: compliance can’t be an afterthought.
+Machine learning models play a crucial role in monitoring and preventing fraud in these partnerships by analyzing financial data to create risk scores for transactions.
 Banks that operate this way have faced much more supervision and enforcement action from regulators.

 As BaaS platforms come under the magnifying glass, companies will need real-time oversight of their fintech partners, a way to collaborate on fraud and AML cases securely and to be able to demonstrate they have control of 3rd party risks.
 Sardine stands ready to offer this oversight, ensuring that compliance is as real-time as the transactions themselves.